Rafael Devers Player Props: Red Sox vs. Angels

 Rafael Devers At The Plate

-- Devers leads Boston with 14 hits, batting .280 this season with eight extra-base hits.
+- Devers leads Boston in total hits (15) this season while batting .283 with nine extra-base hits.

-- Among qualified hitters in MLB, he ranks 75th in batting average, 103rd in on-base percentage, and 13th in slugging.
+- He ranks 69th in batting average, 89th in on base percentage, and seventh in slugging among qualified hitters in MLB action.

-- Devers has reached base via a hit in eight games this year (of 12 played), and had multiple hits in five of those games.

-- Looking at the 12 games he has played this season, he's homered in four of them (33.3%), and in 9.4% of his trips to the plate.

-- Devers has an RBI in five of 12 games this year, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in two contests.
+- Devers has picked up an RBI in six games this year (46.2%), with more than one RBI in three of those contests (23.1%).

-- He has scored in eight of 12 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.